csnyder94/snyder-portfolio/README.md

 ## Credits

 This project was a collaboration between fellow classmates: Matthew Lombard and Sarah Miller.
-Help was given by TA: Sasha Peters.
+Help was given by TA: Sasha Peters // Tutor: Juno Nguyen.

 ## License